monome/docs/norns/play.md

 ## levels

-**DO NOT plug modular-level signals into norns (neither stock or shield) -- norns is designed for line levels only.**
+**DO NOT plug modular-level signals into norns (neither standard or shield) -- norns is designed for line levels only.**

 To begin our menu dive, let's adjust the audio levels.